 - 1. Liberal Arts & General Education Courses - a.
 High school juniors or seniors - b.
-Take the Accuplacer assessment or have appropriate ACT, MCA, or SAT scores in math and reading or English - c.
-Combination of approved Accuplacer assessment, ACT, MCA, or SAT scores with required high school GPA (Minnesota State System Multiple Measures Standards - Procedure 3340P) - 2.
+Have appropriate high school GPA - i.
+High School GPA of 2.6 for college level English - ii.
+High School GPA of 2.8 plus Algebra 2 grade of C- or higher for college level math - c.
+Take the Accuplacer assessment or have appropriate ACT, MCA, or SAT scores in math and reading or English - d.
+Combination of approved Accuplacer assessment, ACT, MCA, or SAT scores with required high school GPA (Minnesota State System Multiple Measures Standards Procedure 3340P) - 2.
 Technical Courses - a.
-High school juniors or seniors with a 2.5 GPA - b.
-Sophomores with a 2.5 GPA may be eligible to take one technical course per term - c.
-Students are required to demonstrate that they have the ability to successfully complete college-level coursework at a "C" level or higher - d.
-Take the Accuplacer assessment or have appropriate ACT, MCA, or SAT scores in math and reading or English - e.
-Combination of approved Accuplacer assessment, ACT, MCA, or SAT scores with required high school GPA (System Multiple Measures Standards Procedure 3340P)
+High school sophomores, juniors or seniors with a 2.5 GPA - i.
+Sophomores with a 2.5 GPA may be eligible to take one technical course per term - b.
+Students are required to demonstrate that they have the ability to successfully complete college-level coursework at a "C" level or higher - c.
+Have appropriate high school GPA - i.
+High School GPA of 2.6 for college level English - ii.
+High School GPA of 2.8 plus Algebra 2 grade of C- or higher for college level math - d.
+Take the Accuplacer assessment or have appropriate ACT, MCA, or SAT scores in math and reading or English - Combination of approved Accuplacer assessment, ACT, MCA, or SAT scores with required high school GPA (System Multiple Measures Standards - Procedure 3340P)